 A dairy operated by more than one producer still will be registered as a single operation.
 Producers who operate two or more dairiesneed to register each operation separately to cover that operation.

 Eligible DMC participants are also eligible to participate in the Livestock Gross Margin for Dairy Producers Program and the Dairy Revenue Protection Program.
 Both are administered by the USDA Risk Management Agency.

 Producers have multiple options for coverage each year.
 Basic catastrophic coverage of $4/cwt. is free, except for the $100 annual administrative fee.
 Farms can insure their first 5 million pounds of milk production history, designated as Tier I, in 50-cent increments from $4/cwt. up to $9.50/cwt.
 Annual production above 5 million pounds falls into Tier II.
 Coverage options in Tier II range from $4/cwt. to $8/cwt.
 Producers must also select a coverage percentage of the dairy operation’s production history ranging from 5 percent to 95 percent, in 5-percent increments.

 HOW TO APPLY

 FSA opens enrollment for DMC on Oct.
 13 for calendar year 2021.
 The deadline to enroll for 2021 coverage is Dec.
 11.

-Sign-up for the 2020 DMC began October 7, 2019.
-All dairy farmers who want 2020 coverage must visit their local USDA Service Center office to pay the annual administrative fee, which is $100 for the lowest level catastrophic coverage.
-Producers must visit their local office even if they locked in coverage for five years to take advantage of the 25% premium discount.
-USDA offers a decision tool to help in DMC planning.
-Enrollment runs through December 13.
+All dairy farmers who want 2021 coverage must visit their local USDA Service Center office to pay the annual administrative fee, which is $100 for the lowest level catastrophic coverage.
+Producers must visit their local office even if they locked in coverage for five years to take advantage of the 25% premium discount offered the first year of the program.